-Loch Katrine has wooed artists and poets for centuries – the Wordsworths and Coleridge, to name a few.
-And for good reason: extending through remote country for some eight miles and overlooked by craggy hills at its southern end, it’s a place of great beauty.
+Loch Katrine is a large freshwater loch in the Highland region of Scotland.
+The eight-mile long waterbody has wooed artists and poets for centuries – the Wordsworths and Coleridge, to name a few.
+And for good reason: extending through miles of remote Scottish country and overlooked by craggy hills at its southern end, it’s a place of great beauty.

 Charlotte Nasmyth (1804-1884), the sixth daughter of the Scottish landscape painter Alexander Nasmyth, was brought here as a child from her Edinburgh home, instilling in her a love of the richly wooded scenery.
 Like all of her sisters and, notably, her eldest brother Patrick, she was trained to draw and paint by her father in the Romantic style of the day.

 Little has changed along the shores of Loch Katrine since Charlotte’s day, and one can still revel in the expansive scenes so warmly depicted in her strong oil paintings.
 The Entrance to Loch Katrine, one of Nasmyth’s most famous paintings, depicts a stocky figure adorned in Highland plaid walking towards the foot of the loch.
 He seems benign and perfectly at ease on the warm summer evening.
 Will you pass him as you leave the bustle of the Trossachs Pier and follow the shoreline west opposite the crags of lofty Ben Venue?

 2.6 miles/4.2km | 1.5 hours | easy (one way)